 HeatHeat is essential too, in order for the tortoise to 'bask' and warm its body up to the required temperature.
 There should be sufficient room within the setup for the tortoise to walk under the heat source and warm up slowly, and this heat bulb should be sited towards one end of the table.
 Lights placed too close to the tortoise’s shell can cause dehydration and burns, so a good quality digital thermometer is an essential part of the equipment to ensure this doesn’t happen.

 ALWAYS check the basking temperature at a height equal to the top of tortoise's shell -- not from ground level -- and take your reading beneath the bulb, as this is the hottest area.
-Readings taken a short distance away (for example from a thermometer mounted on the wall of the table) are not accurate.
+Readings which are taken a short distance away (for example from a thermometer mounted on the wall of the table) are not accurate.

 Digital thermometers and laser temp guns are ideal for taking accurate temperature readings.